VectorChat/lucid/docs/setup.md

 # Setup

-The components for this relay mining update currently run independently of the validator and miner scripts.
+The components for this currently run independently of the validator and miner scripts.
 For validators there is [`compose-validator.yml`](../compose-validator.yml) and for miners there is [`compose-miner.yml`](../compose-miner.yml).

+> [!NOTE]
+> The `netuid` is the ID of the subnet you want to validate for.
+You can find the `netuid` of the mainnet or testnet you want to validate for in the `netuids` array [here](https://github.com/opentensor/subnet-launcher/blob/main/networks.py#L23).

 ## Both Validators and Miners